 1. Material information

-It is the information that exerts a certain (even small) effect on the price of a security.
-Whenever a piece of material information becomes available to the public, it turns into the catalyst that causes price changes in a security.
+This is the information that exerts a certain (even small) effect on the price of a security.
+Whenever a piece of material information becomes available to the public, it turns into a catalyst that causes price changes in a security.
 Only public material information can be used in the security’s analysis.

-The use of private material information in the security’s valuation is a criminal offense.
+The use of private material information in security valuation is a criminal offense.
 The most common examples of material information are the announcement of dividends, quarterly earnings, management changes, and M&A activities.